Women’s Qiyam Prayers with Ustadha Rania Awaad

 Join us after Taraweeh ends for overnight prayer and talks with Dr. Rania Awaad until Suhoor/Fajr.
 Suhoor early morning meal provided.
 No children please.

-These special sister qiyams begin after the ending of Taraweeh starting on these Friday’s in Ramadan: May 10, 17, 24 and 31.
-Taraweeh ends nightly just after midnight each Friday.
+These four Ramadan special sister qiyams begin after the ending of Taraweeh starting with three Friday’s in Ramadan: May 10, 17, and 24 and the last one on Saturday, June 1.
+Taraweeh ends just after midnight each night.

 Sponsored by The Rahmah Foundation and the MCC.